solsticedhiver/anzan/README.md

 ### Source
 You can built it yourself from source.
 You have to have a working *flutter* installation.
 You run it with `flutter run`.

+## Telemetry
+If telemetry is allowed, a unique random ID is generated, and used along side each TTS request to our server **sorobanexam.org**.
+It is kept for all next runs of the app.
+This helps us to keep track of the number of users of our app.

+So calling it telemetry is a little far-fetched.

+If it is disabled, a unique ID is created at each start of the app, instead.